barad1tos/Python-Scripts/Genres Autoupdater v2.0/readme.md

 git pull origin main

-Ensure you review any updates to configuration or dependencies and adjust your setup accordingly.
+Make sure you check for any configuration or dependency updates and adjust your setup accordingly.

-Q8: Can I customize the keywords used for cleaning track and album names?
+Q8: Can I customize the keywords used to clean track and album names?

-A: Yes.
+A: Yes, you can.
 You can modify the remaster_keywords and album_suffixes_to_remove in the cleaning section of config.yaml to include or exclude specific keywords based on your preferences.

-Disclaimer: Always ensure you have backups of your music library before running automated scripts that modify your data.
+Disclaimer: Always make sure you have backups of your music library before running automated scripts that modify your data.
 Use this tool at your own risk.